getify/You-Dont-Know-JS/scope-closures/ch5.md

 But why disallow it?
 The reason for the error is not technical per se, as `var` "re-declaration" has always been allowed; clearly, the same allowance could have been made for `let`.
 But it's really more of a "social engineering" issue.
 "Re-declaration" of variables is seen by some, including many on the TC39 body, as a bad habit that can lead to program bugs.

 So when ES6 introduced `let`, they decided to prevent "re-declaration" with an error.
 When *Compiler* asks *Scope Manager* about a declaration, if that identifier has already been declared, and if either/both declarations were made with `let`, an error is thrown.
-The intended signal to the developer is, "Stop relying on sloppy re-declaration!".
+The intended signal to the developer is "Stop relying on sloppy re-declaration!"

 | NOTE: |
 | :--- |